Tangogow/fake_syslog_generator/README.md

 # Issues

-May have issues with different syslog format or date locale format.
+* May have issues with different syslog format or date locale format.
 Used locale is `US_us` and default syslog format is `%b %d %H:%M:%S`

+* Due to the technical limitations of Docker, it is impossible to efficiently thread (in C or Python) the `docker exec` command used for the `gen`, as well as the `docker run` command used for the `run`